tkn-tub/ns3-gym/src/lr-wpan/doc/lr-wpan.rst

 the transmit and receive traces are hooked at the Mac layer.

-The default propagation loss model added to the channel, when this helper is used, is the LogDistancePropagationLossModel.
+The default propagation loss model added to the channel, when this helper is used, is the LogDistancePropagationLossModel with default parameters.

 Examples
 ========